opentdf/spec/schema/nanotdf/README.md

 This section contains a Resource Locator type that allows describing access to a resource.
-In the case of the KAS, the Resource Locator defines how to access a KAS.
+In the case of the KAS, the Resource Locator defines how to access a KAS and its key.
+The Key Identifier (KID) uses the Protocol Enum w/Identifier.
+Protocol Enum w/Identifier is required.

 Refer to the Resource Locator object's definition in [Section 3.4.1].

 ##### 3.3.1.3 ECC And Binding Mode